Weather StoryAlmanac, microseasons, and the day's weather story.

 What is the coldest month in Franklin Lakes?

-January is typically coldest, averaging about 31°F.
+January is Franklin Lakes's coldest month, averaging about 28°F.

 When can I start a vegetable garden in Franklin Lakes?